 Figures 5.8-5.10 demonstrate the effect of different low-carbon growth rate limits when there are different perceived probabilities of the policies.
 Appendix C includes plots that explore the full probability space of the three policies under different low-carbon growth rate limits.
 In general we see the pattern across probability scenarios that more probability on the stringent or moderate policy calls for more low-carbon investment in Stage 1, while more weight on no or moderate policy calls for less.
 Within each of the probability scenarios, the more strict the low-carbon growth rate limit assumption, the more low-carbon is optimal in Stage 1.
 If there is no limit to low-carbon growth rates, optimal Stage 1 low-carbon is 5% regardless of the probabilities of the policies.
-In this case, the 5% overcomes the fixed factor constraint and Stage 2 low-carbon can expand however much it needs to be a strict low-carbon growth rate limit (20% or 30%) for optimal Stage 1 low-carbon to be more than 5%.
+In this case, the 5% overcomes the fixed factor constraint and Stage 2 low-carbon can expand however much it needs to depending on the policy put in place.
+If there is only a 10% probability of a 40% cap, there needs to be a strict low-carbon growth rate limit (20% or 30%) for optimal Stage 1 low-carbon to be more than 5%.
 Alternatively, if there is only a 10% probability of no policy, unless there is no low-carbon growth rate limit, optimal Stage 1 low-carbon should be at least 20%.
 Overall, the Stage 1 low-carbon decision depends on both the perceived probabilities of the policies and the perceived limit on low-carbon growth rates.